SOUTH KOREA -- I experienced it all on my first golf trip to Asia.

 The two full days playing and eating at Whistling Rock -- an exclusive private club owned by the Taekwang Group, a large South Korean conglomerate with holdings in textiles, petrochemical, cable television, financial services and leisure development -- felt like a fairy tale.

-Millions of dollars were spent blasting the 27-hole Ted Robinson, Jr. design from mountainous terrain in Chuncheon, located an hour-plus drive east of Seoul and building the sprawling clubhouse overlooking the course.
+Millions of dollars were spent blasting the 27-hole Ted Robinson, Jr. design from mountainous terrain and building the sprawling clubhouse in Chuncheon, located an hour-plus drive east of Seoul.
 Robinson artfully merged a scenic landscape with an elaborate chain of water features that flow through all 27 holes, named the Cloud, Temple and Cocoon nines.

 Whistling Rock, completed in 2011, recently hired Erik Iverson of Tom Doak's Renaissance Design to refine the layout further.
 Iverson held true to Robinson's dynamite routing, concentrating most of his efforts on and around the greens.
 He reshaped a few to add pin placements and shaved down hard edges to make others more receptive.